WolfgangKonen/SACOBRA_Py/README.md

 You just need to install the few packages listed in [requirements.txt](./requirements.txt) (if they are not already installed in your Python environment).
 Then, clone the contents of this repository and proceed with the examples.

+[Note that packages Sphinx and furo are only needed if you want to build the SACOBRA_Py documentation pages.]

 ## How to use
 Below is an example from [sacobra_ineq.py](./demo/sacobra_ineq.py):